Link back to Upcoming Games by Lucid

 - Five competing kingdoms (local tribes, Norgan, Laslonians, Empire of Jilal, orc tribes) and a sixth hidden enemy.

 - Six Origins: Artist, Forester, Hunter, Labourer, Noble, Scholar

 - Interesting battle system using various troops and strategies.

 - Challenge to grow from nothing.

 - Challenge to advance and grow kingdom.

 - Many types of resources, buildings, and people.

-Food, Wood, Stone, Carcasses, Clay, Stone Tools, Bronze Tools, Iron Tools, Copper Ore, Copper Ingots, Tin Ore, Tin Ingots, Bronze Ingots, Iron Ore, Iron Ingots, Gold Bars, Coins, Paper, Books, Horses, Pottery, Leather, Wooden Goods, Tin Goods, Copper Goods, Exotic Goods, Spears, Bow and Arrows
+Food, Wood, Stone, Carcasses, Clay, Stone Tools, Bronze Tools, Iron Tools, Copper Ore, Copper Ingots, Tin Ore, Tin Ingots, Bronze Ingots, Iron Ore, Iron Ingots, Coins, Paper, Books, Horses, Pottery, Leather, Wooden Goods, Tin Goods, Copper Goods, Exotic Goods, Spears, Bow and Arrows

 Food Gatherers, Stone Gatherers, Wood Gatherers, Farmers, Skilled Farmers, Horse Breeders, Stone Tool-Makers, Paper-Makers, Carpenters, Copper Smiths, Tin Smiths, Bronze Smiths, Blacksmiths, Spearmakers, Bowyers, Potters, Tanners, Miners, Smelters, Lumberjacks, Scholars, Shamans, Priests, Innkeepers, Bartenders, Engineers, Merchants, Recruiters, Hunters, Skilled Hunters, Spearmen, Archers, Bronze Warriors, Swordsmen, Cavalry, Knights, Wizards, Catapults